 "I suppose that I, the mighty assassin Black Star, can forgive Maka of her cruelty-" Tsubaki's hand clamped firmly over her partner's mouth.
-Normally, she would entertain his antics, but right now everyone was ready for much needed sleep.
+Normally, she would entertain his antics, but right now everyone was tired and ready for much needed sleep.

 "There was nothing eventful to report until we were finding our way back," Tsubaki began.
 Black Star gawked as he watched her steal his thunder.
 "We were near the stairs when I sensed someone.
 We hid from sight, but we still caught a glimpse of that pink woman."